 Santiago Basin History

-The Santiago Basin is a former 365 acre sand and gravel pit which was purchased by OCWD in the early 1990s.
+The Santiago Basin are former 365 acre sand and gravel pits which were purchased by OCWD in 1883 and the early 1990s.
 Prior to the early 1990s, the only source of water to Santiago Basins was runoff from Santiago Creek.
 In the early 1990s, the Burris Basin Pump Station and Santiago Pipeline were constructed, allowing Santa Ana River water to be pumped to Santiago Basins for recharge.
 Pumped water can also be diverted to the creek downstream of the basins for recharge.

 The area was first developed in the 1870s when Oge and Bond formed the Oge-Bond Tract.
 The Bond name is prevalent in the area with one basin named Bond basin and the Bond St which borders the basin.